 Firstly when we think arsenic we think poison.
 Yes, arsenic is a carcinogen and we shouldn’t have too much of it but this is not a case of poison being added to baby foods.
 Arsenic is found naturally in the soil where rice is grown and so rice does contain arsenic.
 Most of this is found in the bran section (which is removed in processing white rice).
 We have long known this.

-Back to the headlines; there is a great breakdown of the research study which prompted the headline here.
-Critically the study falls down on a number of levels – the very small number of people studied, not stating whether the arsenic levels in the babies’ urine samples were toxic or just raised compared with pre-weaning, and the lack of evidence that it is indeed rice based products which have caused this rise.
+Back to the headlines; the research study which prompted the headline critically falls down on a number of levels – the very small number of people studied, not stating whether the arsenic levels in the babies’ urine samples were toxic or just raised compared with pre-weaning, and the lack of evidence that it is indeed rice based products which have caused this rise.

 There are regulations around how much arsenic is allowed in water and food within the EU, although the latter only came into effect in January 2016, a month before the samples for the study were purchased.
 There are also already recommendations around rice milk for the under 5s – they should be avoided and an alternative milk used.